Kostr/UEFI-Lessons/Lessons/Lesson_65/README.md

 As for the size flag by default it is set automatically based on the size of a our storage variable.

-For example if you change the type of your numeric field to `UINT32`:
+For example if you change the type of the numeric field to `UINT32`:
 ```
 typedef struct {
   UINT8 CheckboxValue;
   UINT32 NumericValue;
 } UEFI_VARIABLE_STRUCTURE;
 ```

 This VFR code
 ```
 numeric